-- Proprietary Funds (Enterprise and Internal Service Funds). - Decreasing results may indicate a reduction in the ability to withstand financial emergencies and/or ability to fund capital purchases without having to borrow. - The rating is unfavorable as unrestricted net position has decreased over the past few years.
+- Proprietary Funds (Enterprise and Internal Service Funds). - Decreasing results may indicate a reduction in the ability to withstand financial emergencies and/or ability to fund capital purchases without having to borrow. - The rating is unfavorable as the City's proprietary funds is below that of similar municipalities.
 The sharp decline in 2015 was a result of a \$17.3 million decrease in the enterprise and internal service funds unrestricted net position primary attributable to the recognition of \$23.5 million in prior year unfunded pension obligations which was offset with \$1.6 million in reduced pension cost due to the implementation of GASB Statement No. 68.